kubermatic/docs/content/kubeone/master/tutorials/creating_clusters/_index.en.md

-The first approach is recommended if your provider is [natively-supported][compatibility-providers] (AWS, Azure, DigitalOcean, GCP, Hetzner Cloud, OpenStack, Packet, and VMware vSphere), and we will use it in this tutorial.
+The first approach is recommended if your provider is [natively-supported][compatibility-providers] (AWS, Azure, DigitalOcean, GCP, Hetzner Cloud, Nutanix, OpenStack, Packet, and VMware vSphere), and we will use it in this tutorial.
 If your provider is not supported (e.g. bare-metal), you can check the [KubeOne Static Workers][static-workers] feature for more information about the second approach.

 The example Terraform configs that we'll be using satisfy all infrastructure requirements out of the box.
 However, if you're planning on customizing configs